Phd Candidate in Data-Driven Analysis of The Real Building Performance Using Wood Stoves

 Preferred selection criteria

-- Research or professional experience in one or several of the following domains will be highly appreciated: data analysis or machine learning methods, analysis of thermal systems using dynamic simulations (typically TRNSYS, IDA -ICE or Modelica), data pre- and post-processing in tools like Python or MATLAB.
+- Research or professional experience in one or several of the following domains will be highly appreciated: data analytics and data-driven modeling, analysis of thermal systems using dynamic simulations (typically TRNSYS, IDA -ICE or Modelica), data pre- and post-processing in tools like Python or MATLAB, field measurements in buildings and occupant questionnaires.

 - Knowledge of the Norwegian language will be considered as an advantage.